Garage Door Safety Tips Every Homeowner Should Know

 Sudden door collapse due to broken springs: Broken or worn springs can cause the garage door to fall unexpectedly, leading to serious injuries or damage to vehicles and property if not addressed promptly.

-Fingers caught between door panels: Fingers can easily get trapped between moving door panels, especially with older doors, causing painful injuries if proper caution and safety features are ignored.
+Fingers caught between door panels: Fingers can easily get trapped between move the door panels, especially with older doors, cause the painful injuries if proper caution and safety features are ignored.

 Children playing with remote controls: When children treat garage door remotes as toys, they may accidentally open or close the door, creating dangerous situations for people, pets, or vehicles nearby.